-Eric Idle as a wounded but still insubordinately sarcastic British private of the 24th Foot leans heavily on a Gatling Gun in the Anglo-Zulu War vignette in the 1983 production of
+Eric Idle as a wounded but still insubordinately sarcastic British private of the 24th Foot leans heavily on a Gatling Gun in the Anglo-Zulu War vignette from the 1983 production

 The segment while filled with the usual brand of Python humor is actually very well done from a visual point a view.
-Given there are a few anacronisms in costuming such as the
+Given there are a few anachronisms in costuming such as the

-khaki foreign services helmet and Slade-Wallace equiptment instead of the earlier Valise Pattern but the overall effect is actually quite convincing.
-In fact and in my own humble
+khaki foreign services helmets and Slade-Wallace equipment (instead of the earlier Valise Pattern) but the overall effect is actually quite convincing.
+In fact, and in my own

-opinion the short segment looks better than what was seen in that epic-that-might-have-been Zulu Dawn.
-One might even say that the production design was even a bit more
+humble opinion the short segment looks better than that which was seen in that epic-that-might-have-been Zulu Dawn.
+One might even say that the production design was even a

-In this scene Idle berates his passing, and very aloof officers go off in search of a missing leg, which has presumably been bitten off of one of their number by a tiger - in Africa? -
+In this scene Idle berates his passing, and very aloof officers while they go off in search of a missing leg, which has presumably been bitten off of one of their number by a tiger -

-with classic the following observant line: " Here is better than home, eh, sir?
-I mean, at home if you kill someone they arrest you, here they'll give you a gun and show you what
+in Africa? - with classic the bitingly observant line: " Here is better than home, eh, sir?
+I mean, at home if you kill someone they arrest you, here they'll give you a gun and show

 The scene was filled outside Glasgow, Scotland which it turns out looks remarkably like Natal.
 Possibly one of the surprising aspects of the Zulu War skit is the uncredited cameo